-What will my assignment look like using Harvard?
+1.2 So, what will my assignment look like using Harvard?

-Typically in the body of your text, you will mention the author (sometimes know as the creator) of the work being cited, followed by the year.
-Your references are placed at the end of your text.
+Typically in the body of your text, your citation will include the author or creator of the source you have used along with the year it was created.
+Your references are listed at the end of your work and are arranged alphabetically by the author/creator's last name.